 Now whether the Samos situation was typical of other early mints or not we don't yet know (we need more data on the alloy content of the other mints), but in any case after not too long we

-find that in most places the coin alloy appears to have been more or less standardised at values well below that of natural electrum, with the average gold content of the alloy depending on the location of the mint.
+find that in most places the coin alloy appears to have been more or less standardised at values well below that of natural electrum, but with the average gold content of the alloy varying significantly from mint to

 As well the alloys varied over time, and thus even for coins struck on similar weight standards we find quite different gold contents, varying, for example, from an average of c.61% for the

 alloy seems to have been quite tightly controlled, suggesting that, at Sardis at least, a completely artificial electrum alloy was being used, meaning presumably that the Lydians were now routinely separating their

 electrum into gold and silver.
 (Samos, it should be noted, ultimately took a different approach - judging from the general paucity of post pebbly types it seems that it eventually largely gave up issuing electrum coinage).